Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Evaluation

 \ref{rq:appl}~answers whether the proposed approach scales, in terms of SLOC, number and usages of logging statements, and revision history length, to real-world projects.
 It also provides insight on how logging statements are used and the contexts for which they appear by \begin{enumerate*}[(i)] \item assessing heuristics applicability, \item studying the degree and directionality of mismatch between edit frequency and logging levels, and \item measuring level distribution before and after our tool's application for fuller logging level spectrum usage by developers. \end{enumerate*}

-While our goal is not to mimic developers' modifications, nevertheless, we compare our automated transformations with those done manually (\ref{rq:manual}).
-Particularly intriguing is whether we can automatically transform \emph{all} manually modified logging statements, how the automated level transformations compare to those done by developers, and whether we can suggest \emph{further} transformations potentially not previously considered. \ref{rq:bugs} inquires about our tool's ability to increase buggy code focus by altering feature logging statement levels.
+\ref{rq:bugs} inquires about our tool's ability to increase buggy code focus by altering feature logging statement levels.
 To help potentially expose bugs, \ref{rq:bugs} assesses whether our tool increases levels of feature logging statements in the context of bug fixes (i.e., ``buggy'' contexts) and likewise decreases levels in non-``buggy'' contexts.
 Lastly, \ref{rq:useful} gauges whether the transformations are acceptable and their impact on developer communities.
 The former effectively evaluates the heuristics, while the latter assesses the extent to which our tool's transformations affect developers as a whole.